cmu-10-707-team-project/breast_cancer/README.md

 ```

 #### Produce Image Patches
-The patching pipeline is implemented in this [notebooks/Patch\ Sampling.py](Jupyter Notebook).
+The patching pipeline is implemented in this [Jupyter Notebook](notebooks/Patch\ Sampling.py).

 ### Training
 #### Download Training Set